 Driver Inspection

 Before the DOT inspector examines the vehicle itself, they will conduct a thorough review of the driver.
 They will check that the driver is using a seatbelt, look for signs of drug or alcohol use, and verify that there are no hours of service (HOS) violations.
 The inspector will then ask for various types of documentation from the driver.
-It is important that your drivers are aware of what documents are required and that they keep these in a safe and easily-accessible location within their truck.
+It is important that your drivers are aware of what documents are required and that they keep these in a safe and easily-accessible location within their trucks.

 The inspector will request the following documents during a Level I truck inspection: